Hikmat2112/My-Buddy-Drop/README.md

-# My-Buddy-Drop
-A mobile app that helps people to taj
+# My-Buddy-Drop : Trusted care for your pet, anytime you are not there.